 - Shout-Out: The master of ceremonies at the competition in the Circus Maximus for a flat in the Mansions of the Gods is a caricature of French television presenter Guy Lux, the creator and original host of the game shows Intervilles and its Spiritual Successor Jeux sans frontières (known across the Channel as It's a Knockout).

 - Slave Liberation: Subverted.
 Rather than rising against the Romans, the potion-powered slaves simply demand rights, such as wages and freedom when their task is accomplished (and one even asks an overseer to whip him, he's feeling a bit tired).

-- Surprisingly Realistic Outcome: Getafix gave the potion to the Roman slaves so they'd rise.
-As in Ancient Rome slaves were treated as persons and were even paid a small stipend so they could eventually buy back their freedom (so their masters wouldn't have to pay for their upkeep in their old age) and the Romans were quite murderous with escaped slaves, they instead demanded an increase of said stipend and to be freed upon completion, and the Romans accepted.
+- Surprisingly Realistic Outcome: Getafix gives the potion to the Roman slaves so they'd rise up against their masters.
+However, in Ancient Rome slaves were treated as persons and were even paid a small stipend so they could eventually buy back their freedom (so their masters wouldn't have to pay for their upkeep in their old age) and the Romans executed escaped slaves, so the slaves instead demand an increase of said stipend and to be freed upon completion, and the Romans comply.